Skip to main content

 What We Will Do

-• Verify the contract using Polygonscan API
+• Verify the proxy and implementation on Polygonscan (Amoy)

 • Upgrade the contract and verify the results